aclark4life/parse2plone/README.txt

     #target_tags = a div h1 h2 p
     #illegal_chars = _

-Everything but the ``recipe`` parameter is commented out, and the parameters listed are configured with the default settings.
+Everything but the ``recipe`` parameter is commented out; the parameters listed are configured with default values.
 Uncomment/edit these if you would like to change the default behavior, they are (hopefully) self-explanatory.
 Now you can just cut and paste to get started, or keep reading if you would like to know more.

 Installation
 ------------